weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 3. Suppose g is a real function on R', with bounded derivative (say |g’| <M).
 Fix £>0, and define f(x) - x + eg(x).
 Prove that fis one-to-one if & is small enough.
-(A set of admissible values of € can be determined which depends only on M.)
+(A set of admissible values of  \in  can be determined which depends only on M.)

 4. If